MemeTeamIn2017/ur-server/README.md

 ## Server can send...

 #### AUTHENTICATION STATUS - "AUTH_STATUS"
-Signals that the server has rejected the Auth request.
-This could mean that the name is taken, or the server is under heavy load.
+This is the packet that the client receives after an authentication attempt. if `successful` is `true`, `reason` is not going to be present.
-The reason for the fail is given in the `reason` field.
+Otherwise, `reason` contains the reason for the auth fail.

 * successful: Boolean - the status, `true` if it was successful, `false` otherwise.
-* reason: String - the reason for the Auth fail.
+* [optional] reason: String - the reason for the Auth fail.

-Possible reasons:
+Possible values for `reason`:
 * NAME_TAKEN
+* SUSPENDED

-* TODO add other reasons
+*TODO add other reasons*

 Example: